4nduril/tobias-barth.net/blog/source/_posts/Check-types-and-emit-type-declarations.md

----
 title: Check types and emit type declarations
 tags:
   - typescript
   - library
   - howto
+date: 2019-10-31 19:59:48
 ---

 ### Preface

-This article is part 4 of the series "Publish a modern JavaScript (or TypeScript) library".
+This article is part 5 of the series "Publish a modern JavaScript (or TypeScript) library".
 Check out the motivation and links to other parts [in the introduction](http://tobias-barth.net/blog/2019/07/Publish-a-modern-JavaScript-or-TypeScript-library/).

 ### Getting the types out of TypeScript